May 23, 2018

 • Keep it short

-• Don't demand participation too often
+• Do not demand participation too often

 Müde vorm Laptop: Im Blended Learning kann der Trainer darauf einwirken, die Teilnehmer zu motivieren

-Formulate clear expectations
+Formulate a clear set of expectations

 Whether in live training or online learning units, always remember to formulate a clear call to action.
-An example: "Watch the video now and take three minutes to answer the question posed in the comment field."
+An example: “Watch the video now and take three minutes to answer the question posed in the comments field.”

 Make binding commitments yourself